earthddx/earthddx.github.io/README.md

 portfolio website

-p.s. working on responsive design at the moment
+p.s. working on responsive design and more sections at the moment (more sections added..)
 ![](website.gif)